Learn more about life with

 - Joint pain.
 Some people who take medicines called dipeptidyl peptidase-4 (DPP-4) inhibitors like TRADJENTA, may develop joint pain that can be severe.
-Call your doctor if you have severe joint pain.
+Call your healthcare provider if you have severe joint pain.

 - Skin Reaction.
 Some people who take medicines called DPP-4 inhibitors like TRADJENTA, may develop a skin reaction called bullous pemphigoid which can be serious and may need to be treated in a hospital.
-Tell your doctor right away if you develop blisters.
+Tell your healthcare provider right away if you develop blisters.

 The most common side effects of TRADJENTA include stuffy or runny nose and sore throat, cough, and diarrhea.

 These are not all the possible side effects of TRADJENTA.
 For more information, ask your healthcare provider or pharmacist.